microsoft/MicroHack/03-Azure/01-03-Infrastructure/05_Azure_VMware_Solution/Readme.md

 After completing this MicroHack you will:

 - Know how to build an AVS environment.
-- Understand settings for NSX, HCX and the feauters AVS offers.
+- Understand settings for NSX, HCX and the features AVS offers.
 - Understand how to migrate workloads from on-premises to Azure.

 ## Content and Challenges